Why You Feel Exhausted Studying for the Bar Exam

 This is called “studying.”
 Studying and learning are not the same.

-The issue is when ALL you do is eat.
-You stuff yourself with lectures and outlines (study) but don’t bother to digest what you consumed (learn and retain by applying to exercise questions).
-You pile up bricks without arranging the bricks into a building.
+The issue is when ALL you do is eat, when you continue doing this well past diminishing returns.
+You stuff yourself with lectures and outlines (study) BUT don’t bother to process and digest what you consumed (learn and retain by applying to exercise questions).
+You pile up bricks without building anything.

 Instead: Eat and then digest.

-It’s pretty common to do what you’re “supposed to” at first and then switch to a more conscious and effective approach.
-In fact, a lot of repeaters end up passing ONLY when they switch away from the traditional approach.
+It’s normal to switch to a more conscious and effective approach when what you’re “supposed to” doesn’t work.
+In fact, a lot of repeaters end up passing when they switch away from the traditional bar review.

 Once we get over the FOMO from lectures and trying to review everything “just in case,” we realize that the way to gain the skill to write passing essays and answer MBE questions is quite simple: